Vicente Rubi: Ang Pasko ay Sumapit

 As early as 1990, Napoleon Rama criticized the consideration of the Tagalog version, Ang Pasko Ay Sumapit, as an original composition and the absence of credit to Rubi and Vestil.
 Actress Chai Fonacier and Kultura Bisaya Foundation Ivar Tulfo Gica also criticized the lack of attribution.
 Mercado wrote in the Philippine Daily Inquirer that described Ang Pasko Ay Sumapit as the hijacked Tagalog version of Kasadya Ning Taknaa.

 An article by Esquire magazine drew controversy when it traced the provenance of Ang Pasko ay Sumapit to Celerio.
 It published a new piece, indicating the competing claims of Rubi, Celerio, and Cenizal with Rubi credited to have composed the song in 1933, Cenizal creating a marching song similar to its tune in 1937, and Celerio coming up with the Tagalog lyrics.

 Later years

 A few months before his demise, he composed his final song, Mahanaw ang Tanan.
-He died a poor widower, succumbing to prostate cancer in November 12, 1980 and his body was buried at the Carreta cemetery.
+He died a poor widower, succumbing to prostate cancer on November 12, 1980, and his body was buried at the Carreta cemetery.
 Eight years later, the court in Cebu ruled in his favor and ordered unpaid royalties to be given to his estate.